mongodb/leafygreen-ui/.changeset/gorgeous-queens-wave.md

 '@leafygreen-ui/select': patch
 ---

-Add 1px border to light mode dropdown
+Add a 1px `gray.light2` border to light mode dropdowns and a 1px translucent border to dark mode dropdowns to match Figma specs.